 Just to name a few:

-- Cabin Fever books, a bookstore in Calgary, Alberta specializing in rare books.
+Cabin Fever books, is a bookstore in Calgary, Alberta specializing in rare books.

 How to deal with Cabin Fever

-- Eat good mood food, lots of vegetable and fruit and a Lindor chocolate ball once in a while.
+Eat good mood food, lots of vegetables and fruit, and a Lindor chocolate ball once in a while.